-Mr. Rodgers, the children's television presenter who ran a program far ahead of it's time, filmed in Pgh.
-There are several museums dedicated to him.
-The show's famous set features in the Heinz History Center.
+Mr. Rodgers, the children's television presenter who produced programming far ahead of its time, was filmed in Pittsburgh.
+There are several local museums dedicated to him, and the show's famous set features at the Heinz History Center.

-My sisters and I had one day scheduled during our Sister Trip to discover the new and the old of our home town on Pittsburgh.
+My sisters and I scheduled just one day during our sister week trip to discover the new and the old of our home town.
 We started the day on the North Side at the Andy Warhol Museum.
 This museum tells the story of Andy Warhola with it's 7+ floors crammed with some of the artist most important works.
-Most interesting for me is the archive room.
-This displays his thought process, concept of work and interest in collection.
+Most interesting is the archive room, which displays his thought process, concept of work and interests in collection.

 The Archives Room

 The art is all repurposed rubbish and my sisters were having a hard time finding the happiness in all that stuff.
 I myself enjoyed the fun of the place, and applaud repurposing in all of its forms, but agree that if I lived opposite, I might not want to be that happy all the time.
 I discovered a collection of steel alphabet letters that I am desperate to own.
 I also enjoyed a quick exchange with Happy Randy himself.
 Had I more courage and didn't fear my sisters leaving without me, I would have enjoyed a longer conversation.
 I also might have stolen the letters.

 We moved on to Lawrenceville, the birthplace of composer Stephen Foster and named after Captain James Lawrence, who famously 'don't give up the ship!', as the ship in question was sinking.
 Lawrenceville is now a gentrified neighbourhood filled with refurbished town homes and yummy hipster eateries.
 Here we found Franktuary, for designer hot dogs and fried pickles.
 This much-discussed place is small and cosy, with a church, firehouse and antique tile decoration combination.
 Here you can order anything on your dog, including pierogi and ice cream.

 Over our dogs, my sisters and I had a heated disagreement over the location of St. John the Baptist Cemetery, the resting place of Andy Warhol.
 Only serious sleuthing would solve this family feud, so we resolved to head over to Castle Shannon/ Bethel Park and solve the big mystery-directly after a visit to Grandpa Joe's Candy Shop in the Strip District.

 Not far from Lawrenceville, is the Strip District.
 In the early 19th Century, this small strip of land between the river and hill made great use of it's waterway for ease in shipping and transport.
 Here was the home of many mills and factories, including Heinz and the Fort Pitt Foundry, which produced large cannons used in the American Civil War.
 The Strip is once again being revitalised.
-Building work on The Terminal, the remodelled docks buildings should conclude in 2020.
-While there, visit the St. Stanislaus Kostka Church and try an 'Almost Famous' sandwich from Primanti Brothers, where the fries and coleslaw are ON not next to the sandwich.
+Proposed refurbishment of the docks and buildings should have concluded in 2020.
+While there, visit the St. Stanislaus Kostka Church and try an 'Almost Famous' sandwich from Primanti Brothers, where the fries and coleslaw are ON and not next to the sandwich.

-Along the way we visited 'The Linden Grove'.
+Also in Castle Shannon is the 'The Linden Grove'.
 The Grove has been an under-aged drinking spot for over 140 years.
 This place was our mother's under-aged drinking spot as it was ours.
 It is doubtful that the Grove maintains this reputation because instead of an underaged disco, it is now a pizza shop.